10 Best RN to BSN Programs in Massachusetts (Online & Campus) – 2023 Rankings

 Program Overview: Anna Maria College strives to provide employment ready education connecting practice with theory.
 The online RN to BSN program is ideal for working nurses, where courses can be completed in eight-week terms.
 You can take two courses per eight-week session and complete the program sooner.
 The college gives credence to your past nursing education and allows a generous transfer of up to 45 credits, further cutting down duration of study.
 To graduate, you must complete the BSN core coursework with a minimum grade of ‘C’ or higher.
 This includes courses in professional nursing, evidence-based concepts, pharmacology, health assessment, ending with a capstone, adding up to a total of 30 credits.

 • 100% RN to BSN graduates of Anna Maria have gone to find employment within 12 months of their graduation.

 • 75% RN to BSN graduates complete this program within a span of three years.

-Latest on Massachusetts’s Push Towards 80% BSN by 2020
+Latest on Massachusetts’s Push Towards 80% BSN

 Like other states throughout the country, Massachusetts continues to work toward fulfilling the Institute of Medicine’s challenge to have 80% of the RNs in the state educated at the BSN level or higher.
 The Nursing and Allied Health Initiative